Thursday, February 27, 2025

 I won't go into details of the scam but just issue a few warnings.
 When you suspect an email isn't for real, DON'T respond to the email - just delete it and move on.
 DO NOT OPEN any links.
 (I think this one is publicized a lot, but that doesn't mean it doesn't need repeating.)
 DEFINITELY do not call a number that is listed in the email.
 Always go to the source and find number to call.
 This is what I did or didn't do.
 The address he told me to go to brought up a legitimate looking website for the company, of course, which gave me a false sense of security.

-The bottom line is I had to get three new credit cards, change my bank accounts, yes accounts with an S, and order new checks.
+The bottom line is I froze my credit with the credit bureaus and had to get three new credit cards, change my bank accounts, yes accounts with an S, and order new checks.
 That might not sound like too much, but if you use bill pay with your bank to pay your bills, that has to be dealt with which means some bills might not go through because of changing account numbers.
 Anyone who direct deposits paychecks, etc, for you has to be notified of new account numbers and sometimes that might take a while to process and don't forget if you use a credit card to pay for bills and you replace the credit card, you have to notify them of your new number.

 To celebrate my return to My Patchwork Quilt, I'm going to share a really delicious cookie that Cafe Treats Baker Linda brought to church yesterday to share in the Cafe.
 She said she just searched the internet until she found a recipe that she had the ingredients for.